Doravandebuurt/personalAssignment/Personal-Assignment-PandS-E-VDW/src/chapter_2.md

 - "On/Off" button to start or stop the process
 - "decrease temp -5 degrees" button to cool the water down by 5 degrees. the water cant get cooler than 15 degrees and it cant get warmer above the setpoint
--"reset water to 30 degrees" button, to set the water temperature to 30 degrees.
+- "reset water to 30 degrees" button, to set the water temperature to 30 degrees.

 ![visualisation](./VISU.png)